jakubsolecki/Team-Locator/server/guide.md

     - Should be first message send to the server.
 Registers client on the server.
     - Macro: INIT
     - Scheme: ("!INIT", "token:username")
-    - Admin scheme: ("!INIT", "admin_token:hostname:") <- after second ':' goes 'True' or nothing.
-This is used as flag host's visibility to other players.
+    - Admin scheme: ("!INIT", "admin_token:hostname:Flag:team_count")
+        Flag can be True or False; sets admin's visibility to all players. team_count is a number of tokens tht will be generated (and number of teams in game) host's visibility to other players.
     - Return message: ("!INIT", "Setup complete") or ("!ADMIN", "Setup complete") or ("!ERROR", "Admin has been already set") or ("!ERROR", "Incorrect token")